Y--NGWSP BLOCK 2-3 HDD

 Y--NGWSP INTAKE & RIVER PUMPING PLANT

-The Department of the Interior, specifically the Bureau of Reclamation's Upper Colorado Regional Office, is soliciting proposals for the construction of the Intake & River Pumping Plant as part of the Navajo-Gallup Water Supply Project in New Mexico.
-This project involves the construction of a new pumping plant, including sitework, steel manifold piping, a metal building system, concrete structures, vertical turbine pumping units, and associated electrical and SCADA systems, along with the demolition of the existing plant and modifications to the existing channel.
-The project is significant for enhancing water supply infrastructure and ensuring efficient water management in the region.
-Proposals are due by December 19, 2025, with an anticipated award date of March 20, 2026, and a performance period extending from April 3, 2026, to October 20, 2028.
-Interested contractors can direct inquiries to Amy Loveless at aloveless@usbr.gov or by phone at 801-524-3790.
+The Department of the Interior, specifically the Bureau of Reclamation, is soliciting proposals for the construction of the Intake & River Pumping Plant as part of the Navajo-Gallup Water Supply Project in New Mexico.
+This project entails the construction of a new pumping plant, including sitework, steel manifold piping, a metal building system, concrete structures, vertical turbine pumping units, air chambers, and associated electrical and SCADA systems, along with the demolition of the existing plant and modifications to the existing channel.
+The project is critical for enhancing water supply infrastructure in the region, with a performance period extending from March 20, 2026, to October 6, 2028, and proposals due by December 19, 2025.
+Interested contractors can reach out to Amy Loveless at aloveless@usbr.gov or call 801-524-3790 for further details.

 Y--CAVE 332397 ¿ Replace Main Distribution System